OffchainLabs/broadcast-erc/standard/README.md

 A contract on any given chain cannot dictate which other chains can and cannot inspect its state.
 Contracts are naturally broadcasting their state to anything capable of reading it.
 Targeted messaging applications can always be built on top of a broadcast messaging system.

-See [Publisher and Subscriber Burn and Mint Bridge](#example-publisher-and-subscriber-burn-and-mint-bridge) for an example of a unicast application.
+See [Reference Implementation](#reference-implementation) for an example of a unicast application.

 ### Using Storage Proofs